EmilioPeJu/dls_ade/docs/all_other_system_testing.rst

 Module Contacts System Testing
 ------------------------------

 Module contacts has four main functions, reading contacts in default and CSV format and setting contacts manually or with a CSV file.
 There are two tests for checking contacts, with default and CSV format.
 There are choices and two methods for setting contacts, setting both and setting one but leaving the other unchanged for both the manual and import methods giving six tests and eight in total.
-The state of the repo is reset after each test.
+The state of the dls_testpythonmod3 is reset to the default state (using dls_testpythonmod) before each test.

 .. _tar-module-st: